Call us on

 The England Amputee Football Association is always scouting for new players to represent their country for a number of tournaments including the World Cup.

-We are proud sponsors of their league and also support Portsmouth Amputees, who are captained by our Be Part Of It ambassador, Ray Westbrook.
+We are proud sponsors of their league and also support Portsmouth Amputees, who are captained by Ray Westbrook.

 The England Amputee Football Association's aim is to provide all amputees, people with congenital limb deficiencies and persons with restricted use of limbs, with the opportunity to play football locally, nationally and internationally.